AlgoFormer: An Efficient Transformer Framework with Algorithmic Structures: Experiments

 \textbf{Experimental settings}.
 In all experiments, we adopt the decoder-based AlgoFormer, standard transformer (GPT-2), and vanilla looped transformer \cite{yang2023looped}.
-We utilize $N=40$ in-context samples as input prompts and $d=20$ dimensional vectors with $D=256$ dimensional positional embeddings for all experiments.
-To ensure fairness in comparisons, all models are trained using the Adam optimizer, with 500K iterations to ensure convergence.
-Both the pre- and post-transformers are implemented as one-layer transformers.
-For task-specific settings and additional details, please refer to Appendix \ref{appendix:experimental_setting}.
+For synthetic tasks, we utilize $N=40$ in-context samples as input prompts and $d=20$ dimensional vectors with $D=256$ dimensional positional embeddings for all experiments.
+To ensure fairness in comparisons, all models are trained using the Adam optimizer, with a learning rate $\eta = 1e-4$ and a total of 500K iterations to ensure convergence.
+The standard transformer is designed to have $L=12$ layers while pre-, looped and post-transformers are all implemented in one-layer.
+The default setting for the AlgoFormer, as well as the vanilla looped transformer, involves setting $(T, \Delta T) = (20, 15)$.
+Here, the prompt formulation and the training loss in Equation (\ref{empirical_loss}) may slightly differ for different tasks.
+For example, in the AR(q) task, the input prompt is reformulated as $\bm{P}^{i}=[\bm{x}_{1}, \cdots,\bm{x}_{i-1}, \bm{x}_{i}]$ and $\bm{x}_{i+1} = f([\bm{x}_{i+1-q}, \cdots, \bm{x}_{i}])$ is the target for prediction.
+However, the training strategy can be easily transmitted to other tasks.
+Here, both the iteration numbers $T_0$ and $T$ are hyperparameters, which will be analyzed in the next subsection.